 After receiving her J.D. from the University of South Carolina School of Law in 1995, she practiced briefly in a small law firm before joining the Thirteenth Circuit Solicitor’s Office, where she was a prosecutor.
 As a prosecutor, one of her goals was to rehabilitate youthful wrongdoers.
 She was a member of the Governor’s Youth Council in an effort to bring together a variety of community resources to build a coalition that sought to break the cycle of crime.

 After four years, she joined the Department of Social Services as a lawyer focusing on protection of children from parents and guardians.
-She became the managing attorney of the agency’s legal department and in 2006 she went into private practice with KD Trial Lawyers.
+She became the managing attorney of the agency’s legal department and in 2006 she went into private practice with the law firm.

 Dunham describes her practice as one that encompasses almost the full range of family law: divorce, custody and custody modification, child support and child support modification, and division of assets.
 In addition, she handles DSS actions in Family Court.

 Any result the law firm may have achieved on behalf of one client in one matter does not necessarily indicate similar results can be obtained for other clients.

 University of South Carolina School of Law, Columbia, South Carolina – J.D.

 Past Employment Positions